Pregnancy Due Date Calculator

 This is generally considered the point of viability, meaning a baby born at this stage has a chance of survival with intensive medical care.
 Every week from this point on significantly increases that chance.

-Week 28: End of Second Trimester
+Week 28: Start of Third Trimester

 Week 37: Full Term